cwendorf/cwendorf/README.md

 ---

-Below are examples of my major software projects.
+Below are examples of my major GitHub projects.
 For a complete list, see [my GitHub repositories](https://github.com/cwendorf?tab=repositories)